mheere/koDropDown/readme.md

 		    // ------------------------------------------------
 		    // create a default object which will be given to the drop down widget - NOTE, these options CAN
-		    // still be overriden by the returned settings from the above call to 'mdpOptions'
+		    // still be overriden by the returned settings from the above call to 'declarativeOptions'
 		    // ------------------------------------------------
 		    var defaults = {
 			    contextCurrent: valueUnwrapped,